bahmutov/liverage/README.md

 You can observe the live code coverage using any WebSocket client, for example a CycleJs one from [real-time-coverage](https://github.com/bahmutov/real-time-coverage) repo.

+## Roadmap

+Currently `liverage` collects and sends the messages for the last covered file, thus if the server program is composed of multiple source files, the client will not be able to see them.

 ### Small print

 Author: Gleb Bahmutov &lt;gleb.bahmutov@gmail.com&gt; &copy; 2016